- What other names is Blue-green Algae known by?

 Blue-green algae products are used for many conditions, but so far, there isn't enough scientific evidence to determine whether or not they are effective for any of them.

-Blue-green algae are used as a source of dietary protein, B-vitamins, and iron.
-They are also used for weight loss, attention deficit-hyperactivity disorder (ADHD), hayfever, diabetes, stress, fatigue, anxiety, depression, and premenstrual syndrome (PMS) and other women's health issues.
+Blue-green algae are taken by mouth as a source of dietary protein, B-vitamins, and iron.
+They are also taken by mouth for anemia and to stop unintentional weight loss.
+They are also used for attention deficit-hyperactivity disorder (ADHD), hay fever, diabetes, stress, fatigue, anxiety, depression, weight loss, and premenstrual syndrome (PMS) and other women's health issues such as menopause.

-Some people use blue-green algae for treating precancerous growths inside the mouth, boosting the immune system, improving memory, increasing energy and metabolism, lowering cholesterol, preventing heart disease, healing wounds, and improving digestion and bowel health.
+Some people use blue-green algae for treating precancerous growths inside the mouth, twitching of the eyelids, boosting the immune system, improving memory, increasing energy and metabolism, improving exercise performance, lowering cholesterol, preventing heart disease, healing wounds, and improving digestion and bowel health.
+Blue-green algae is also taken by mouth for high blood pressure, HIV/AIDS and HIV-related conditions, cancer, fatty liver disease, hepatitis C, and arsenic poisoning.

 Some blue-green algae products are grown under controlled conditions.
 Others are grown in a natural setting, where they are more likely to be contaminated by bacteria, liver poisons (microcystins) produced by certain bacteria, and heavy metals.
 Choose only products that have been tested and found free of these contaminants.

 You may have been told that blue-green algae are an excellent source of protein.
-But, in reality, blue-green algae is no better than meat or milk as a protein source and costs about 30 times as much per gram.
+But, in reality, blue-green algae are no better than meat or milk as a protein source and cost about 30 times as much per gram.

 Insufficient Evidence to Rate Effectiveness for...